ablakey/pointless-click/content/about/index.md

 # The Site

 Today's Pointless Click is a collection of nonsense.
 Some of it might have some sort of educational or entertainment value, but it's all meant to scratch my own development itch.
+It's for fun!
+Can't we just have fun once in a while?

 # The Author